Delightful Matcha Cheesecake

 Transfer to pan, remove air bubbles.
 Bake with water bath 60-70 minutes until set with slight jiggle.

-Easy Matcha Japanese Cheesecake Recipe Pin it
+Easy Matcha Japanese Cheesecake Recipe Pin

 Easy Matcha Japanese Cheesecake Recipe | thefamilycooks.com